Skip to main content

 Common Misconception: “Microservices replace layering.”
 Reality: Microservices is an external architectural pattern (how services are distributed across the network).
 Layering is an internal pattern (how code is organized within each service).

-Best Practice: Hexagonal Architecture Within Microservices
+Illustrative: Hexagonal Architecture Within a Service

 ├── domain/ # Domain Core (Pure business logic)